CenterPoint Energy emergency numbers

-- Never operate an automobile, lawn mower or any combustion engine, or barbecue grill or similar equipment, in an enclosed area such as your home, garage, tent, fish house, trailer or place of business, even with the door open.
+- Never operate an automobile, lawn mower or any combustion engine, or barbecue grill or similar equipment, in an enclosed area such as your home, garage, tent, trailer or place of business, even with the door open.

 - Never leave a fire smoldering in a fireplace.